Fake news, the uncomfortable truth

 That “Paris Tzina” is in fact affiliated with New Democracy is further confirmed by data during DETH, when this account, with an average of 415 actions per day, tweeted regarding DETH a total of 283 times for our reference period, mostly retweeting content against Tsipras and SYRIZA while wishing tirelessly good morning and goodnight to the world…

-Xenophon Vasilopoulos: A bot in the service of Golden Dawn
+A Bot in the service of Golden Dawn

 While examining the accounts with the most actions per day during DETH, we encountered an account named “Xenophon Vasilopoulos” with user name b8QTRcDJw2hMd4O – an obvious product of a generator of alphanumerics.
 The account tweeted about 715 times per day.